 - Small pale looking lumps

-- Crusty sores that so not seem to heal
+- Crusty sores or wounds that don’t heal

 - Freckles and moles that change in appearance (shape, thickness, colour) over a period of weeks

-If you notice changes you should consult with your doctor and it all starts with a simple skin cancer check.
-Dr Jeffery can conduct initial skin checks at Oolala Cosmetic & Laser Clinic.
-In some instances you may re refered further to our sister clinic Surfers Health Medical Centre.
+If you notice changes, book a consultation with your doctor for a skin check.
+Dr Jeffery can conduct initial skin checks at Oo La La Cosmetic & Laser Clinic and referred to our sister clinic Surfers Health Medical Centre.

 If your results detect common skin cancers such as Basal Cell Carcinoma (BCC), Squamous Cell Cancer (SCC) or Melanoma, then treatment options will be discussed with you to determine the best way to treat you fast and effectively.